 Personality disorders are classified into several types, grouped according to the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition) classification system:

-Additionally, substance abuse may serve as a form of escapism from emotional distress, further entrenching the cycle of dysfunction.
+Additionally, using addictive substances may serve as a form of escapism from emotional distress.
 Social factors such as isolation and peer influence can also contribute to the co-occurrence of these conditions.
-Moreover, shared risk factors and the interference of substance abuse with treatment for personality disorders complicate the therapeutic process.
+Stressful environmental influences can aggravate symptoms of both addiction and personality disorders.
+Shared risk factors and the interference of substances can complicate the therapeutic process for personality disorders.

 Addictions come in various forms and intensities, as each individual possesses a unique chemical composition, personal background, and genetic foundation.
-The effects of different drugs on specific symptoms vary depending on the type of personality disorder one experiences.
 Some individuals may combine multiple substances or mix them with prescribed medications, while others may have a preferred drug or alcohol of choice.

+The effects of different drugs on specific symptoms vary depending on the type of personality disorder one experiences.
 Common addictions that often coincide with personality disorders include

 Regardless of the specific addiction, its impact on personality disorders is consistently negative.
 Being afflicted with a personality disorder and addicted to substances can exacerbate symptoms, deteriorate mental health, and complicate treatment.

-Dual diagnosis treatment typically integrates therapeutic modalities aimed at managing the symptoms of the personality disorder while also addressing the patterns of substance abuse.
+Dual-diagnosis treatment typically integrates therapeutic modalities aimed at managing the symptoms of the personality disorder while also addressing the patterns of substance abuse.
 This may include:

-Additionally, medication management may be utilized to address symptoms of the personality disorder or to support recovery from substance abuse.
-By simultaneously addressing both aspects of the dual diagnosis, individuals can work towards long-term recovery and improved overall well-being.
+Medication management may be utilized to address mental health symptoms or to support recovery from substance abuse.
+By simultaneously addressing both aspects, individuals can work towards long-term recovery via dual-diagnosis treatment.

-At First Steps Recovery, we excel at addressing the complex interplay between personality disorders and substance abuse through our specialized dual diagnosis program.
-Our approach is tailored to meet the unique needs of each individual, ensuring comprehensive care that targets both conditions simultaneously.
 By integrating therapeutic interventions, personalized support, and evidence-based treatments, we empower individuals to overcome dysfunction and attain sustainable recovery.
 If you’re facing the challenges of co-occurring personality disorders and substance abuse, let us guide you toward healing and a brighter future.
 Take the first step towards recovery and contact us today.

 From our certified therapists and nurses to our emotional support animal "Cooper", our entire team is dedicated to the health and success of our clients throughout our program and beyond.